AceOfNitwits/PS-AnchorAPI/README.md

 This module is designed to administer and automate all aspects of the Anchor system that are available through the API.
 Functions should be PS-friendly, returning objects and accepting pipeline input where possible, including collections of objects, which allows for creation/modification/deletion of Anchor objects in bulk.

+# Why a PowerShell Module for Anchor?

+- PowerShell offers powerful capabilities for administration and automation.
+Combining this with the flexibility of Anchor affords many benefits.
+- System administrators are already using PowerShell to administer and automate products like Office 365 and ActiveDirectory.
+- Other popular Web-based services (like Autotask) have open-source PowerShell wrappers.
+A PowerShell wrapper for Anhor allows administrators to use data from one (or several) systems to drive actions in other systems.
+- Powershell's abilities to manipulate collections of objects, run multi-threaded processes, and schedule jobs allows for process automation that is not available through the native Anchor interfaces.
+Examples, both general and specific:
+   - Add users, shares, etc. to multiple organizations at one time.
+   - Add a specific file or folder to the root of every user, in companies that start with 'A', that are in the US/Eastern time zone, all at once, with a single command.
+   - List machines that are specific to an organization and not its children.
+(Seriously, this should be implemented natively, but it's not.)
+   - Get the last date and time the contents of a root changed.
+   - Daily, create a list of machines that have not logged in for a specific time period and create a ticket in your PSA to have someone check on the machine.
+   - Monitor for specific administrative activity (like creation of an organization) and create tickets or send emails to appropriate resources for necessary follow-up.
+   - Automate the onboarding of an entire organization, including org policies, shares, users, and groups, with a collection of .csv files and a single command.
+   - Automate user termination procedures, including granting access to the user's root to other users.
+   - Monitor for the existence of specific files in a location for automated processing.
+(For example, saving a .csv file into a particular folder could trigger creation of user accounts in Office 365 or even Anchor itself.)
+   - Create a report of user access rights that can be formatted and manipulated to meet specific requirements.
+   - Automatically upload and share files created from other automation processes.
+   - Security monitoring: Get a list of all file shares created before a certain date that are still active.
+   - Automatically provision more space for an organization that approaches its space quota and generate an email/ticket for follow-up.
+   - Compare the list of an organizaiton's machines to a list of company managed machines (queried from a RMM for example) to determine if users have loaded the agent on non-authorized machines; automatically create tickets/emails for followup.

 # Usage

 1. Download the files in the Anchor-Api folder to a folder named Anchor-Api, in your $env:PSModulePath (usually %userprofile%\My Documents\WindowsPowerShell\Modules, or C:\Program Files\WindowsPowerShell\Modules, or C:\windows\system32\WindowsPowerShell\v1.0\Modules\).